Gain the skills to manage the design phases of major construction projects in just one year with AUT’s Master of Architectural Design Management.

 Design management is crucial in the early stages of construction projects (during pre-contract and early contract activities), helping define the project, develop and review the design, and communicate the design detail to all stakeholders.
 Once these early stages have been addressed, there is a handover to the construction project delivery team, which handles the project’s construction on site.

-As a graduate of the Master of Architectural Design Management you’ll be well-prepared to manage the design processes for complex construction projects; usually as an external consultant.
+As a graduate of the Master of Architectural Design Management you’ll be well-prepared for roles like:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.